expo/expo/docs/README.md

 ### Testing changes locally

-If your machine has Docker for Mac and the Gcloud tools, you can run:
+Make sure your machine has Docker for Mac.
+If it doesn't go to https://docs.docker.com/docker-for-mac/ and download and install it.

+Be sure you've run all unigulp-y things.

 ```bash
 yarn && yarn start
 ```

 from this directory.
 The site is viewable at `http://localhost:9000`.

-If your machine does not have Docker or GCloud, do the following:

-* Go to https://docs.docker.com/docker-for-mac/ and download and install Docker for Mac.
-* From universe root, run `server/infra/tools/install-cli-tools.sh`, and follow the prompts.
-* From universe root, run `install-rocker`.
-* From universe root, run `set-docker-loopback`